 - 30 Different Types Of Fries That Worth A Try In 2022

 - How To Keep Food Warm Without Electricity In 2022

 - 10 Best Oil For Frying Chicken: Praiseworthy Candidates In 2022

 It is hard to determine the exact number of fish species since they are the most diverse seafood group worldwide with several distinctive fish types you can enjoy.
 Plus, most of them are ray-finned varieties, which occupy 99% of the total.

 Therefore, I will not cover all of them, except popular fish species for human food.
 They can be wild-caught or farm-raised fish, but overall, these fishes are ideal sources of vitamins and minerals.

 And though they are familiar to most of you, there are other interesting facts that you should know.
 For easier, I also group them into two main classes: Saltwater and Freshwater fishes.
 So keep reading for more insights.

 Saltwater Fish – The Beauty Of The Ocean

 What is your favorite saltwater fish?
 Salmon or tuna.
-Here are more choices with many insightful details.
+Here are 5 common fish species with many insightful details.
 But first, let’s take a quick look at the below table for some summarized information.

 |Salmon||Omega-3 fatty acids, proteins, and many minerals and vitamins||Some might contain a high amount of mercury or arsenic|